microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ### Inline messages offsetting content
 For InfoBars that are inline with other UI content, keep in mind how the rest of the page will responsively react to the addition of the element.

-Messages with a substantial height could dramatically alter the layout of the other elements on the page.
+InfoBars with a substantial height could dramatically alter the layout of the other elements on the page.
 If the InfoBar appears or disappears rapidly, especially in succession, the user may be confused with the changing visual state.

 # Globalization and Localization